What is the legal definition of domestic violence in Michigan?

 This section defines domestic violence for the purposes of getting a domestic relationship personal protection order (“PPO”).

-A judge can issue a domestic relationship PPO when the judge believes that a current or former spouse, someone you have a child in common with, someone you are/were dating, or someone who lives/lived in the same household as you may commit 1 or more of the following acts:
+A judge can issue a domestic relationship PPO when the judge believes that a current or former spouse, someone with whom you have a child in common, someone you are/were dating, or someone who lives/lived in the same household as you may commit any of the following acts:

 - Entering (unlawfully) onto premises;